- November 2, 2021

 Project Results

-- Development and operation of a digital tool to assist in checking facts and information materials;
+• Development and operation of a digital tool to assist in checking facts and information materials: www.osp.am, Armenian translation of InVID tool.

-- Organizing an international conference on disinformation and malicious propaganda, involving at least 60 participants;
+• Organizing an international conference on disinformation and malicious propaganda, involving more than 100 participants.

-This project is funded through a Department of State Public Diplomacy Section grant.
+This project was funded through a Department of State Public Diplomacy Section grant.